edelstone/edelstone.github.io/README.md

 I've been a designer since around 2009.
 Before that I was a pro bicycle mechanic, and before that I worked in movie theaters and managed an independent video store.
 I went to the University of Pittsburgh and got a (mostly) useless degree in History.

-I'm a minimalist type of person.
-I have an [older dog named Chloe](https://goo.gl/photos/fPjx3izDvSSz9euR7) who I walk with a lot.
+I'm a minimalist type of person, and I have an [older dog named Chloe](https://goo.gl/photos/fPjx3izDvSSz9euR7) who I walk with a lot.

 ## Tools I use
  - **Design:** Chrome DevTools, Photoshop, Balsamiq, InVision